a-nau/COVID-vaccination-availability-check-DE-SL/readme.md

 ## Disclaimer
-This was a small and quick project, so don't except the code to be too clean ;)
+This was a small and quick project, so don't expect the code to be too clean ;)

 I hope it helps someone and feedback is always welcome!